olayasturias/uw_img_sim/README.md

 -   `input-bag`: path to input bag file.
 -   `output-bag`: path to output bag file.
 -   `topic`: image topic to stylize.
+-   `depth-topic`: topic with depth image.
+If not published, doesn't perform depth blurring.
 -   `scale`: factor for scaling down the content image, default: `2`.
 -   `model`: model for image stylizing, default: `uw_turbid.model`.
 -   `cuda`: set it to `1` for running on GPU, `0` for CPU.
+-   `winsize`: size of Gaussian kernel that performs the depth blurring.
+-   `attenuation`: attenuation and scattering parameter.
+-   `alpha`: superposition between the original the stylized frame.

 A bag file will be saved with the same topics as the input bag, but with the selected image topic stylized according to the chosen model.